ImageMagick/Usage-Markdown/color_mods/index.md

 The CLUT image itself was designed to ensure that any pixel that was less than 50% transparent will be turned fully-transparent, effectively making the previously fully transparent parts of the image, transparent again.

 For this example I over-do the initial 'blur', then over-correct the alpha channel adjustment.
-The result is a sever rounding of the points of the triangle.
+The result is a severe rounding of the points of the triangle.
-For normal image feathering would typically use much smaller values for both the "`-blur`" and the "`-sigmoidal-contrast`" alpha adjustment.
+For normal image feathering you would typically use much smaller values for both the "`-blur`" and the "`-sigmoidal-contrast`" alpha adjustment.

 [Fred Weinhaus](http://www.fmwconcepts.com/imagemagick/), has implemented a blurred feathering technique in his "[feather](http://www.fmwconcepts.com/imagemagick/feather/)" script, to make it easier to use.

 ### Hald 3D Color Lookup Tables {#hald-clut}

-As of IM v6.5.3-4 you can now also use a full 3D Color Lookup Table which can be used to directly replace all the colors of multiple images.
+As of IM v6.5.3-4 you can now also use a full 3D Color Lookup Table to directly replace all the colors of multiple images.
 That is, instead of just looking up the value of each each color channel as a separate entity (as in the [CLUT](#clut) above), the whole color is used to lookup the new color.

-However a 3D color tables usually require special file formats to correct store the 3D array of color values.
+3D color tables usually require special file formats to correctly store the 3D array of color values.
 However by using a special arrangement of color values the 3D table can be stored into a 2D image known as a **Hald Color LUT**.
 This is just a normal image and as such ANY good image file format can be used to save a Hald 3D Color LUT.